oqErik/notes-rest-api-v1/README.md

 # REST API
-A simple but efficient Rest API for users to create personal notes
+A simple but efficient Rest API for users to create personal notes <br>

+I have uploaded the API to heroku and u can check at: [notes-rest-api-v1.herokuapp.com](notes-rest-api-v1.herokuapp.com)
 ## Installation

 1.- Dowload the repo locally